NGL People

 Jered Carr

-Co-Director Jered B. Carr is a professor of public administration at the University of Illinois at Chicago.
+Co-Director Jered B. Carr is a professor of public administration at the University of Illinois Chicago.
 Jered studies urban governance processes, with an emphasis on local public service delivery and policy coordination.
 His work explores the role networks of individuals and organizations play in overcoming governance challenges in polycentric settings.

 Siciliano

-Co-Director Michael D. Siciliano is an associate professor of public administration at the University of Illinois at Chicago.
+Co-Director Michael D. Siciliano is an associate professor of public administration at the University of Illinois Chicago.
 Michael studies how humans and organizations collaborate to improve society.
 His work explores the cognitive, social, and institutional factors influencing the formation and performance of networks in the public sector.

-Affiliated Faculty Heading link
+Affiliated Faculty from UIC Heading link

-Kate Albrecht
+Kate

+Kate Albrecht is a faculty member in the Department of Public Policy, Management, and Analytics (PPMA) at UIC.
 Kate Albrecht’s research focuses on public organizations engaging in both formal and informal structures of collaborative governance.
 Albrecht’s interests in understanding organizations as actors within broader institutional and community environments has led to a secondary focus on research methods, particularly methodologies capable of handling longitudinal, multi-level, dynamic, and inter-dependent data structures.

-Kelly LeRoux
+Kelly

+Kelly LeRoux is a faculty member in the Department of Public Policy, Management, and Analytics (PPMA) at UIC.
 Kelly LeRoux conducts research on nonprofits’ voter mobilization and political advocacy activities and also studies issues of nonprofit performance, accountability, and networks.
 Her research has been published in more than a dozen public and nonprofit management journals including Nonprofit and Voluntary Sector Quarterly, Journal of Public Administration Research and Theory, Public Administration Review, Journal Urban Affairs, and Administration & Society.

 Jen Nelles